Lisa Aukland: Amateur

 Aukland's first bodybuilding show was the Levrone Classic in Glen Burnie, Maryland, in 1995, which she won middleweight class and the overall title.
 Afterwards, she jumped right up to the national level competing in the NPC Jr. Nationals in 1996 and took fourth place.
 She began a successful run at the largest national level drug tested bodybuilding show, the NPC Team Universe Championships.
 She took fourth in 1998 only to come back and win first place and overall winner for the next three years in 1999, 2000, and 2001.
 After competing in Team Universe and realizing that she was close to looking like some of the women that were winning.
 When she won that show then went to the IFBB World Amateur Championship and took a silver medal, she figured she should get serious in bodybuilding.

 These wins sent Aukland to compete in the IFBB World Amateur Championships representing the United States women's heavyweight division.
 She brought home a silver medal from Australia in 1999.
 At the 2000 World Amateur Championships, she takes 6th place in Warsaw, Poland.
 During this time she was working full-time and decided to take on a part-time job teaching college level paramedic pharmacology.
 The 2001 IFBB World Amateur Championships was called off for the Americans contestants due to an international travel advisory in response to the events of 9/11.
 In September 2001, she won the heavyweight and overall titles at the IFBB North American Championships in Canada. and obtained her pro card.

 Professional

 In February 2002, Aukland attended her first IFBB pro competition, the Ms. International.
 In 2004, she attended her first Ms. Olympia competition.
 From 2006 to 2009, she would go on to win every overall title at the Atlantic City Pro.
 With the exception of the 2003 and 2006 Ms. International, she would rank in the top sixth in every professional competition she attended.
+She declined to attend the 2009 Ms. International due to a new relationship with a boyfriend.
+Her coach was Mike Davies.